elhananby/fly_analysis/README.md

 This package contains some functions and classes to perform basic analysis on `braid` output data.

+I would highly recommend going over the official [**braid documentation**](https://strawlab.github.io/strand-braid/braidz-files.html) for more in-depth information.

+You can get an example file for analysis from here:
 ## Installation

 * Clone the repository using: